 This field corresponds to the WaitForContinue element in the plugin-cfg.xml file.

-When selected, the Web server plug-in will send the header "100 Continue" to the application server before it sends the request content.
+When selected, the web server plug-in sends the header "100 Continue" to the application server before it sends the request content.

-By default, this field is not checked.
+By default, this field is not selected.
 Select this field to enable this function.